Opencontour/Opencontour_mousum/docs/registration.md

 2. Click **Sign-Up**.
 A new window will appear.

-3. Provide appropriate details for new user in the following fields:
+3. Provide appropriate details for new users in the following fields:

     | &nbsp;&nbsp;Field Name  &nbsp;&nbsp; &nbsp;   | Description |
     | ----------- | ----------- |